 What is Europass?

 When kept up to date, that profile can be shared directly with recruiters or used to make an EU CV.
-For the latter, you simply choose ‘create a CV’, then ‘start from your profile’, before adding or removing sections to tailor your CV to a specific role or sector.
+For the latter, you choose ‘create a CV’, then ‘start from your profile’, before adding or removing sections to tailor your CV to a specific role or sector.

 Aside from your CV, Europass gives you access to the following documents: